-1. Introduction
+1. INTRODUCTION

-In the sequel, all hyperbolic manifolds are assumed to be connected, orientable, complete, and of finite volume.
-We are interested in cusped, i.e. non-compact, manifolds.
+In what follows, all hyperbolic manifolds are assumed to be connected, orientable, complete, and of finite volume.
+We are particularly interested in cusped, i.e., non-compact, such manifolds.

-A hyperbolic n-manifold M bounds geometrically if it is isometric to $\partial W$ , for a hyperbolic (n+1)-manifold W with totally geodesic boundary, c.f.
-[18], and also [14, 16, 19, 20, 22, 28, 29] for further progress in this topic.
-A hyperbolic n-manifold M is said to embed geodesically if there exists a hyperbolic (n+1)-manifold N that contains a totally geodesic hypersurface isometric to M. We remark that many arithmetic hyperbolic 3-manifolds of simplest type embed geodesically by [15].
+A hyperbolic n-manifold M bounds geometrically if it is isometric to ∂W for a hyperbolic (n + 1)-manifold W with totally geodesic boundary; cf. [18] and also [14,16,19,20,22,28,29] for further progress on this topic.
+A hyperbolic n-manifold M is said to embed geodesically if there exists a hyperbolic (n + 1)-manifold N that contains a totally geodesic hypersurface isometric to M. We remark that many arithmetic hyperbolic 3-manifolds of simplest type embed geodesically by [15].

 A geometrically bounding manifold embeds geodesically, but the converse is not necessarily true.
 Indeed, the Euler characteristic $\chi(M)$ of a geometrically bounding manifold M must be even.
-This can be seen by taking a hyperbolic (n+1)-manifold N with totally geodesic boundary $\partial N = M$ , and doubling it along M in order to obtain a hyperbolic manifold DN.
-By the excision property, we have for the Euler characteristic that $\chi(DN) = 2\chi(N) - \chi(M)$ .
-If n is odd, we have that $\chi(M) = 0$ , while if n is even, then $\chi(DN) = 0$ , and $\chi(M)$ is thus even.
-The fact that an odd-dimensional cusped hyperbolic manifold has $\chi = 0$ follows from Margulis' Lemma and the 1st Bieberbach Theorem.
+This can be seen by taking a hyperbolic (n+1)-manifold N with totally geodesic boundary $\partial N = M$ and doubling it along M in order to obtain a hyperbolic manifold DN.
+By the excision property, we have for the Euler characteristic that $\chi(DN) = 2\chi(N) - \chi(M)$.
+If n is odd, we have that $\chi(M) = 0$, while if n is even, then $\chi(DN) = 0$, and $\chi(M)$ is thus even.
+The fact that an odddimensional cusped hyperbolic manifold has $\chi = 0$ follows from Margulis' lemma and the first Bieberbach theorem.

 Thus, the thrice-punctured sphere cannot bound geometrically.
 On the other hand, this manifold is arithmetic and of even dimension, so by [15] it embeds geodesically.
-This same discussion also applies when n=4,6, since the respective minimal-volume arithmetic manifolds constructed in [7, 27] have Euler characteristic $\chi=\pm 1$ .
-Note that such an argument becomes vacuous if n is odd.
+This same discussion also applies when n = 4, 6, since the respective